-9.9 Protocol: \Hubsan4
+11.10 Protocol: Hubsan4

-The Hubsan4 protocol supports the Hubsan-X4 quadracopter.
+The Hubsan4 protocol supports the Hubsan-X4 quadracopter and the Estes Proto X (but not the Proto X SLT).
 No other models have been tested with this protocol.
 NOTE: This protocol requires the addition of an 'A7105' hardware module to function.
-See the following document for more information: http://www.deviationtx.com/repository/Documentation/ModuleInstallation.pdf/
+See the following document for more information: